morg0n/product_registration/README.md

 57. Minimum instance count: 1
 58. Maximum instance count: 2
 59. Set https only on the load balancer.
 Create a SSL certificate in Certificate Manager.
 In Elastic Beanstalk application configuration, go to settings of Load Balancer; turn off Listener Port and turn On Secure Listener Support (and assign the SSL certificate that was created in Certificate Manager.
+60. Set the database retention retention window on the RDS instance to 35 days.

 _Note the following about the oemr IAM user:_
 - is a service user